-Although the Sainte-Chapelle doesn’t compare to the Cathedral of Notre Dame, this church is a gothic style gem and is considered a masterpiece of the thirteenth century architecture.
-Its stained glass is unique and a definite must see.
+Although the Sainte-Chapelle doesn’t compare to the Cathedral of Notre Dame, this church is a gothic style gem and is considered a masterpiece of 13th-century architecture.
+Its stained glass is unique and a definite must-see.

 1 April - 30 September